KEggensperger/keggensperger.github.io/_teaching/2024-summer-seminar.md

 Other Important information
 ---

 **Registration:** Please register on ILIAS.
-The number of participants is limited and the registration opens on September 29th, noon.
+The number of participants is limited and the registration opens on March 29th, noon.
 There will be a waiting list (please unregister to let other people take your place).
 Please come to the first lecture even if you are still on the waiting list.
 If you're enrolled and don't show up, your spot will be freed for someone on the waiting list.